Rudolf Hess: Relationship with Hitler

 After hearing the Nazi Party leader Hitler speak for the first time in 1920 at a Munich rally, Hess became completely devoted to him.
 They held a shared belief in the stab-in-the-back myth, the notion that Germany's loss in World War I was caused by a conspiracy of Jews and Bolsheviks rather than a military defeat.
-Hess joined the Nazi Party on 1 July as member number 16.
+He joined the Nazi Party on 1 July as member number 16.
 As the party continued to grow, holding rallies and meetings in ever larger beer halls in Munich, he focused his attention on fundraising and organisational activities.
 On 4 November 1921, he was injured while protecting Hitler when a bomb planted by a Marxist group exploded at the Hofbräuhaus during a party event.
 Hess joined the Sturmabteilung (SA) by 1922 and helped organise and recruit its early membership.

-Meanwhile, problems continued with the economy; hyperinflation caused many personal fortunes to be rendered worthless.
+Meanwhile, problems continued with the economy; hyperinflation rendered many personal fortunes worthless.
 When the German government failed to meet its reparations payments and French troops marched in to occupy the industrial areas along the Ruhr in January 1923, widespread civil unrest was the result.
 Hitler decided the time was ripe to attempt to seize control of the government with a coup d'état modelled on Benito Mussolini's 1922 March on Rome.
 Hess was with Hitler on the night of 8 November 1923 when he and the SA stormed a public meeting organised by Bavaria's de facto ruler, Staatskommissar (state commissioner) Gustav von Kahr, in the Bürgerbräukeller, a large beer hall in Munich.
 Brandishing a pistol, Hitler interrupted Kahr's speech and announced that the national revolution had begun, declaring the formation of a new government with World War I General Erich Ludendorff.
 The next day, Hitler and several thousand supporters attempted to march to the Ministry of War in the city centre.
 Gunfire broke out between the Nazis and the police; sixteen marchers and four police officers were killed.
 Hitler was arrested on 11 November.